 Using this black-box simulation approach, you can obtain necessary information about a battery that can be used for battery pack design and design of thermal management systems for a battery pack.

 Click the button below to try the Parameter Estimation of a Time-Dependent Lumped Battery Model from the Application Gallery.
-There, you can find the documentation and, if you have a valid software license, download the related MPH-file.
+There, you can find the documentation and download the related MPH-file.

 - Find out more about modeling lithium-ion models: